-The Corporation holds personnal assets as security on long-term loans that it has with dealers.
+The Corporation holds personnal assets as security on long-term loans.

 Exposure to credit risk

 The carrying amount of financial assets represents the maximum credit exposure.

 The maximum exposure to credit risk for loans and trade receivables before allowance for doubtfull accounts, at the reporting date by geographic region, is: